Cart

 Step 6

-For the installation of Traefik, in the next step you use the official Helm Chart.
-In an additional .yaml file, make a few adjustments; create a .yaml file, for example:
+To install Traefik, you’ll use the official Helm Chart in the next step.
+In an additional .yaml file you’ll make a few changes; create a .yaml file for this, for example:

 nano traefik.yaml

-Give the file the following content, adjusting a few values:
+Populate the file with the contents below, adjusting a few values:

-• jouwaccount: Change "jouwaccount" to the name of your TransIP account.
+• jouwaccount: Replace jouwaccount with the name of your TransIP account.

-• /transip/transip.key: Change (if necessary) to the directory and filename you created in step 2.
+• /transip/transip.key: Change this (if needed) to the directory and file name you created in step 2.

-• traefik.transip.nl: Change to the (sub)domain where you want to attach Traefik.
+• traefik.transip.nl: Change this to the (sub)domain you want to connect to Traefik.

 deployment: